 DIY a felt Christmas tree and felt snowman with this easy Christmas craft for kids!

 Last year I fell in love with the wall felt Christmas trees for toddlers.
 This past Thanksgiving, I found a purpose for an entry wall in our house.
-I am using it to create seasonal fun.
-For Thanksgiving, it was a Wall Thankful Tree – and now for Christmas, it’s a Wall Felt Christmas Tree and Felt Snowman.

-Wall Felt Christmas Tree and Felt Snowman
+DIY Felt Christmas Tree and Scene

 Here is a quick overview of how we created our Wall felt Christmas Tree and Felt Snowman scene.